Cloufield/CTGCatalog/README.md

 # CTGindex
 Collection os commonly used resources for complex trait genetics.

-1. Databases
+1. Databases : a collection of commonly used databases
-2. Sumstats
+2. Sumstats : a collection of publically available gwas summary statistics
-3. Tools
+3. Tools : a collection of commonly used tools